onecrayon/VPWebsiteTemplate/README.markdown

 ## Installation

+**Requires VoodooPad 5 beta, build 3599 or greater**

-To install, either clone this repo or use the ZIP button above to download the project.
+To install, either clone this repo or [download here](https://github.com/onecrayon/VPWebsiteTemplate/zipball/master).
 You can then open the VP5WebsiteTemplate.vpdoc file in VoodooPad 5 and go from there.
 The file itself contains full documentation for how to use it.

 ## Features

-* Highly configurable by modifying some variables in a simple Javascript page (you can turn off or modify just every feature listed here)
+* Highly configurable by modifying some variables in a simple Javascript page (you can disable or modify every feature listed here)
-* Automatically renames pages when you create using URL-friendly names, and adds the original name to the page aliases
+* Automatically renames new pages with URL-friendly names
 * Automatically creates breadcrumbs based on page tags
-* Copies assets (images, CSS, and Javascript) into folders, leaving your exported site with only HTML in the root folder
+* Copies assets (images, CSS, and Javascript) into folders
 * Supports MarkdownExtra-style header IDs for easier same page navigation links:

         ## My header    {#header-ID}